-We’re both waterproof and we were desperate to get skiing.
-We had two days passes booked and yes, the weather was stinking, but snowmads don’t care about that kind of stuff.
+We are both waterproof types and we were desperate to get skiing.
+We had two days worth of ski passes booked and yes, the weather was stinking – but snowmads don’t care about that kind of stuff.
 We were however well and truly trapped.
 To find out why, read on.

 In this blog you’re going to learn a little about Le Grand Bornand and a little about what can happen to a van that’s far from designed to motorhome ski.

 Madder about cows than Milton Keynes, let’s start with the fabulous commune of Le Grand Bornand.
-It doesn’t matter what type of motorhome or campervan you’re in, or whether you seek the off-grid freedom of a facilities-free aire, or the relative comfort and energy security of a campsite – there’s something to suit everyone at Le Grand Bornand.
+It doesn’t matter what type of motorhome or campervan you’re in, or whether you seek the off-grid freedom of a facilities-free aire (detailed review here), or the relative comfort and energy security of a campsite – there’s something to suit everyone at Le Grand Bornand.